shane806/async_googlemaps/README.md

  - At time of writing, [aiohttp](https://github.com/aio-libs/aiohttp) (basically an async version of Python's requests library for those unfamiliar) is used internally for making http requests and can't be substituted.
    - This is only due to my lack of familiarity with other asynchronous libraries
+ - The async client is designed to be used as a context manager
+   - See Usage for details
 ## Requirements

  - Python 3.5 or later.